pedro-bonifacio/pedro-bonifacio.github.io/_pages/about.md

 ## Competences<br/>

-The **Competences** section provides a comprehensive overview of the technical and analytical skills that form the foundation of my data science expertise.
-This summary of competencies is designed to give a clear view of my technical range and readiness to contribute effectively to data science and analytics projects.<br/><br/>
+The **Competences** section provides a comprehensive overview of the technical and analytical skills that form the foundation of my data science expertise. <br/><br/>

 - **Programming Languages**: Python, R, SQL
 - **LLMs**: LangChain